-- 2. Enable the protected setup by moving the selector to on. - 3.
-Use one of the following methods: - If your Wi-Fi client device has a WPS button, press the WPS button on your Gateway for more than two seconds, then click the Start WPS button in Option 1 to start the WPS registration process. - If your client device has a WPS PIN, locate the PIN printed on the client's label or in the client documentation.
-Enter the PIN number in Option 2 on the user interface. - Click Register. - Alternatively, you can enter the Gateway's PIN shown on this screen into the WPS user interface of your device, if this PIN mode is supported by your Wi-Fi device.

-After pressing the WPS button on your Gateway, you have two minutes to press the WPS button on the client device before the WPS session times out.
+- 2. Enable the protected setup by moving the selector to on. - Use one of the following methods: - If your Wi-Fi client device has a WPS button, press the WPS button on the Gateway for more than two seconds, then click the Start WPS button in Option 1 to start the WPS registration process. - If your client device has a WPS PIN, locate the PIN printed on the client's label or in the client documentation.
+Enter the PIN number in Option 2 on the user interface. - · Click Register. - Alternatively, you can enter the Gateway's PIN shown on this screen into the WPS user interface of your device, if this PIN mode is supported by your Wi-Fi device. - After pressing the WPS button on the Gateway, you have two minutes to press the WPS button on the client device before the WPS session times out. - When the WPS button on the Gateway is pressed, the Status LED on the front of the Gateway begins flashing blue.
+The flashing continues until